comunica/Article-ISWC2018-Demo-GraphQlLD/content/abstract.md

 which leads to a high-entry barrier for Web application developers.
-Instead, these developers increasingly use the highly popular GraphQL query language for retrieving data from GraphQL APIs, because GraphQL is tighly integrated into these frameworks.
+Instead, these developers increasingly use the highly popular GraphQL query language for retrieving data from GraphQL APIs, because GraphQL is tightly integrated into these frameworks.
 <!-- Need         -->
 In order to lower the barrier for developers towards Linked Data consumption,
 <!-- Task         -->